ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 #### serialize()

-Serialize to Python string
+Serialize to Python string.

 <a id="compolyx.plot_data.FieldDefinitionData.spot"></a>

 #### *property* spot

-Not applicable to a field definition plot
+Not applicable to a field definition plot.

 <a id="layupmappingdata"></a>